-The former Roddy Ranch Golf Course Habitat Restoration and Public Access Plan is available for public review.
-Please look under Project Resources at the bottom of the page.
+The former Roddy Ranch Golf Course Habitat Restoration and Public Access Plan has been adopted and is available under Project Resources at the bottom of the page.

 - Develop a habitat restoration plan for 230-acres of the former Roddy Ranch Golf Course.
 Restore the highly impacted site, once filled with non-native vegetation, to a more natural environment.

 - Open the site to public access with several miles of trails and restroom, parking, and drinking water facilities.
 The park’s primary use will be passive recreation such as hiking, biking, nature study, and picnicking.

 - Create opportunities for various hands-on restoration projects involving youth and community members.